 How to Cook Rice in a Pot

 I’ve had several people ask me how to cook rice with a plain old-fashioned pot.
 It’s a great skill to have in a pinch and everyone should learn how to do it!
 While I usually cook rice with my Zojirushi NS-ZCC10 rice cooker, these days I sometimes still use a regular pot when the need arises.
-For example, I might be using my rice cooker to make something else, such as porridge or even chicken (I’ll share my recipe on how to do that at some point in the future).
+For example, I might be using my rice cooker to make something else, such as porridge or even chicken.
 Or, I might just be preparing a smaller serving where using a pot is just easier and less of a fuss (and sometimes easier to clean).
 Another advantage of using a pot to cook rice is that I can add sausage, poultry, seafood, and vegetable when the rice is more than half-way cooked to make it more flavorful.

 Gluten Free, VEGAN